RasaHQ/rasa/docs/user-guide/rasa-tutorial.rst

       - utter_greet

-You can see the full details in :ref:`stories`
+You can see the full details in :ref:`stories`.

 Lines that start with ``-`` are actions taken by the assistant.
-In this case, all of our actions are messages sent back to the user, like ``utter_greet``, but in general, an action can do anything, including calling an API and interacting with the outside world.
+In this tutorial, all of our actions are messages sent back to the user, like ``utter_greet``, but in general, an action can do anything, including calling an API and interacting with the outside world.

-Run the cell below to show the example stories inside the file ``data/stories.md`` :
+Run the command below to view the example stories inside the file ``data/stories.md``:

 .. runnable::
    :description: core-cat-stories